umarhassan1996/data-viz-tutorials-and-resources/README.md

 # Data viz resources for data journalists.

 Here is a list of projects, resources, groups & tutorials to help you improve your data visualisation skills for your data journalism work.
 This repository will be constantly updated with the latest set of resources on a weekly basis.
+I have also included examples of great data journalism that you can view in this Git.

 # Contents
 - [ Data journalism and data professionals to follow on Twitter](https://github.com/umarhassan1996/data-viz-tutorials-and-resources/#data-journalism-&-data-professionals-to-follow-on-twitter)